Saudi Arabia's Tadawul market system breaks down, State TV says

 The group will have four subsidiaries - its bourse Saudi Exchange, securities clearing and depository businesses and technology services.

-It is planning an IPO of the group later this year and hired JP Morgan, (JPM.N) Citigroup (C.N) and the securities arm of Saudi National Bank (1180.SE) for its initial public offering.
+It is planning an IPO of the group later this year and hired JP Morgan, Citigroup and the securities arm of Saudi National Bank for its initial public offering.

+Reporting by Maher Chmaytelli and Hadeel Al Sayegh; editing by Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.